Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 }
 ```
 ***
-- If a player misses the target, deduct one life and the black object will spawn instead, if clicked, ends the game altogether.
-Black object will resset if 100 point streak acheaved
+- If a player misses the target,  one life will be deducted and a black object will spawn instead, if clicked, ends the game altogether.
+Black object will resset if 100 point streak reached.
 ```javascript
 //bad targets
 function badObjects() {